 PICTURE-IN-PICTURE CONT.
 SURF MODE PIP

-This feature will automatically scan all active channel numbers (those set in memory) and display them as PIP sub-pictures, along the left and bottom edge of the screen.
+This feature will automatically scan all active channel numbers (those set in memory) and display them as PIP sub-pictures, along the right edge of the screen.
 Press the PIP button a second time to remove the sub-pictures from the screen.

-- NOTES: 1.
-If no buttons are pressed when in SURF mode, auto-scanning will continuously scan. - 2.
-If a channel is tuned during this SURF scanning, sub-pictures will be removed from the screen. - 3.
-SURF mode PIP is allowed only when ANT A is selected as the main channel.
+NOTE: 1.
+If no buttons are pressed when in SURF mode, auto-scanning will continuously scan.

+2. If a channel is tuned during this SURF scanning, sub-pictures will be removed from the screen.